#1 Updated by oberhuemer almost 9 years ago

 finally, i find the aesthetics of a 3-part bendy locomotive quite interesting, so i'd keep at least one of them in core.

-#28 Updated by oberhuemer about 8 years ago
+#28 Updated by oberhuemer over 8 years ago

 In that case, I'll just switch up E 91 and E 77.
 E 91 speed still is significantly lower than that of all but switching engines of its time (and even below that of G 10 and G 12), which is decisive; other trains are either becoming faster or staying at the same speed.